 Whatever type of pumpkin you use, you need to roast it until it is soft in the middle and charred around the edges for the best flavour and texture.

 I use unsweetened dried cranberries for this salad – the sweetened type have a lot of added sugar.
-But if you can’t find unsweetened cranberries, don’t let it put you off making the salad.
+If you can’t find unsweetened cranberries, don’t let it put you off making the salad.
 I’ve also swapped the cranberries for dried cherries several times – it’s just as good.

 Pecans are my favourite nut and I use them as often as I can!
 Feel feel to swap the pecans for walnuts if you like.
 Whatever nut you use, I highly recommend toasting them in a dry pan – it only takes a couple of minutes and really brings out their flavour.
-These little things make all the difference.
+These little extra steps might seem like a bit of a faff, but they make all the difference.

 more salad recipes